 How is an MBA in Insurance and Risk Management different from a general MBA in Finance?

-Can an MBA in Risk and Insurance help me switch careers from banking to insurance or risk consulting?
+Can this MBA help me switch careers from banking to insurance or risk consulting?

-Is coding or analytics knowledge important for insurance and risk jobs after the MBA in Risk and Insurance?
+Is coding or analytics knowledge important for insurance and risk jobs after this MBA?

-How does an MBA in Risk and Insurance help if I want to start my insurance brokerage or consultancy?
+How does this MBA help if I want to start my own insurance brokerage or consultancy?